wavim/assignee/report/report.typ

 Modern DBMS utilizes B-Trees, instead of relying on binary search.
 B-Trees are self-balancing and the time complexities for search, insert, and delete are all $O(log(n))$.
 No re-indexing is required in most cases.

-=== Relation Handling
+=== Integrity
-All foreign keys in Assignee are set to `ONUPDATE: RESTRICT, ONDELETE: CASCADE`.
+All foreign keys in Assignee are set to `ONUPDATE: RESTRICT, ONDELETE: CASCADE` to maintain referential integrity:

-Attempting to update referenced fields would be prohibited; And if the parent entry is deleted, all entries referencing it would be removed automatically.
+- Updating referenced parent fields is prohibited
+- Deleting a parent entry would remove all related child entries

 = Application Layer
 Backing the application logic is an Express.js server leveraging Prisma ORM for type-safe database interactions.
 This